arjthebeast15/Week-0-Problem-0/README.md

-This includes my solutions for CS50's Introduction to Artificial Intelligence with Python
+This includes my week 0 solution for CS50's Introduction to Artificial Intelligence with Python